-16 Parts of this section are drawn from Hall et al. (2003).
+17 Parts of this section are drawn from Hall et al. (2003).

-17 See Lunney (2001) for an argument that the non-obviousness test has been weakened since the creation of the Federal Circuit Court of Appeals in 1982.
+18 See Lunney (2001) for an argument that the non-obviousness test has been weakened since the creation invention that is truly "new," rather than an invention that is already in widespread use but not yet patented.19